-The Americans with Disabilities Act (ADA), the comprehensive, wide-ranging civil rights law enacted in 1990, protects people with disabilities from discrimination in employment, state and local government services, public accommodations, transportation, and telecommunications.
+The Americans with Disabilities Act (ADA) is a comprehensive, wide-ranging civil rights law enacted in 1990 that protects people with disabilities from discrimination in employment, state and local government services, public accommodations, transportation and telecommunications.
 The regulations implementing the law are organized into five titles or sections.
 Title II applies to public entities, including state and local governments, and prohibits discrimination based on disability in all aspects of government programs and services.
 Title II also requires that state and local governments communicate effectively with people with disabilities and make reasonable modifications to policies, procedures and practices upon request in order to provide qualified individuals with disabilities an equal opportunity to participate in all programs and services.

 The City of St Petersburg has a long commitment to the goals of the ADA.
-In 1972, before the ADA was signed, City of St Petersburg create the Committee for assistance to the Physically Impaired and in 1995 to city established the Committee to Advocate for Impairment (CAPI).
-The Community Affairs Division of Human Resources has overall responsibility for ensuring that the City’s programs, services, and activities are accessible for people with disabilities.
-The Cities ADA Coordinator provides training and technical assistance to City departments, ensures that buildings and facilities are built and maintained in accordance with the ADA, provides information and assistance to the public on the accessibility of Cities programs and services and administers the Cities Title II grievance procedure.
-Has responsibility for ensuring that the Cities employment policies, procedures, and practices are implemented in compliance with the ADA.
+In 1972, before the ADA was signed, City of St Petersburg created the Committee for Assistance to the Physically Impaired, and in 1995 the City established the Committee to Advocate for Persons with Impairments (CAPI).
+The Community Affairs Division, of the Human Resources Department, ensures that the City’s programs, services and activities are accessible for people with disabilities.

-All City of St Petersburg government departments and agencies work to ensure accessibility and welcome participation by people with disabilities in all of their programs and services.
-Click any of the links above to find out what the City is doing to ensure that is programs and services are accessible.
+All City of St. Petersburg departments and agencies work to ensure accessibility and welcome participation by people with disabilities in all of their programs and services.

-Title II of the ADA requires that state and local government entities do not discriminate against people with disabilities in their programs, services, and activities.
-The goal of the ADA Coordinator is to coordinate St. Petersburg overall ADA compliance efforts.
+Title II of the ADA requires that state and local government entities do not discriminate against people with disabilities in their programs, services and activities.
+The role of the ADA Coordinator is to coordinate St. Petersburg overall ADA compliance efforts.

-The ADA Coordinator provides training and technical assistance on a wide range of ADA and accessibility issues.
+- Providing training and technical assistance to City departments on a wide range of ADA and accessibility issues

 The City of St Petersburg is committed to providing programs and services that are accessible to all.
 The City will provide auxiliary aids or services or program modifications upon request.
 Persons with disabilities requesting sign language interpreting services, documents in Braille or large print, assistive listening devices or other aids or services.